soumyadip1995/BabyGPT/README.md

 ## Low rank approximation

-Low rank approximation improves parametre efficiency.
+Low rank approximation improves parametre efficiency(compression technique).
 A LoRa_model.py has been added(15k parametres) less than BabyGPT..!!.
 All, we need to do is to compute a rank parametre and compute the attention accordingly.
 In the [LoRa notebook](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/lora.ipynb), an estimation of FLOPs has been done according to the [chinchilla paper](https://arxiv.org/pdf/2203.15556.pdf).

 ## We support Lit llama for BabyGPT :zap: :zap: